rushabhk04/Celebritty-Influence--Todays-Youth/README.md

 ## Project Abstract

+ToxiCrawler:- A web crawler to measure toxicity on Reddit and YouTube.

 In the digital age, understanding celebrity influence on today's generation is crucial.
 This project explores this phenomenon using the YouTube Data API and Reddit to collect and analyze data for meaningful insights.
 The objective is to collect real-time data and analyze and derive meaningful insights from the celebrity-based data, their online presence, and their impact on today’s generation.
 This entails scrutinizing the nature of discussions surrounding celebrities, discerning whether they predominantly manifest in a positive or negative light.
 By navigating the intricate interplay between celebrities and their admirers, we aim to shed light on the profound ways in which these figures shape beliefs, behaviors, and preferences within today's digital age.

 ## Project Implementation:-